CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 ### Initialize your bento-local project

-Bento-Local includes initialization scripts that will prepare your local checkout for building.
-These scripts will checkout all of the required Bento source code and include demo data to use if desired.
-After running the initialization script your Bento-Local project will be ready to be built.
+Bento-Local includes initialization scripts that will prepare your local environment to build.
+Note that for all build types other than "demo" it is required to initialize the bento-local environment.
+The initialization scripts will checkout all of the required Bento source code and include demo data to use if desired.
+After running the initialization script return to the root of your Bento-Local environment and you will be ready to build your project.

 Initialization scripts are avilable for Mac/Linux or Windows (either powershell or command line) platforms within the initialization folder.
 To initialize your local environment please choose and run one of the available scripts from the initialization folder.